AlexsanderHamir/PromptFuse/README.md

 - Savings: 881 tokens (\~11.0% reduction)

 This approach is a concept for efficient prompt token compression and could be extended or integrated into tooling for token-aware prompt optimization.

+## 🛠️ Small API to Estimate Compression Benefits

+TokenSpan offers a simple API to analyze any text file and estimate whether dictionary compression would save tokens.
+It identifies frequently repeated phrases and computes potential token savings, helping you decide if applying dictionary encoding is worthwhile before transforming your prompts.

+## 🔁 Shared Codes for Compression

+Sending the full dictionary encoding map with every prompt **adds overhead** and can actually **increase token usage**.
+However, if you compute the dictionary once and **reuse it across multiple queries** — by embedding it in the system prompt or agent memory — you can **significantly reduce token cost**, especially in domains with repetitive phrasing or specialized terminology.

+This approach works best when interacting with models on focused tasks, where the same phrases and structures occur frequently.